Lokua/m50.net/README.md

 Playlist extraction and playlist building have been separated in order to prevent accidentally overwriting manual changes you might want to make to playlists.
+This should be a one-time/temporary thing until all playlists are on the new format.
+Once that's the case, the extraction script and other parts only concerned with extraction can safely be deleted from the project.
 The rules are:

 - `playlists` represent the "source of truth" for what will populate a playlist page.
-This can be manually edited if needed and is where you should place new playlists going forward.
+These can be manually edited if needed and is where you should place new playlists going forward.
 - `playlists-html` should _not_ be edited.
 This is the final HMTL page and any edits you make to these will be lost the next time you run the build.